Bajortski/cotyper.nvim/README.md

 # cotyper.nvim

-Always-on inline autocomplete for Neovim, inspired by the [Cotypist](https://cotypist.app/) macOS app.
-Ghost text appears as you type; **Tab accepts it one word at a time**; keep typing to reject.
-Built by Bajortski (with Claude).
+Inline autocomplete for Neovim, inspired by [Cotypist](https://cotypist.app/).
+Ghost text appears ahead of your cursor as you type; pressing Tab accepts it one word at a time; keep typing to clear the ghost.
+Built by Claude Fable.

 Two prediction tiers work together:
 1. **Instant** — a local n-gram model that **learns from your own writing** and persists to disk.
 Zero latency, gives the "snaps to the word you meant" feel.
-2. **Smart** — a debounced async call to a local LLM (`gemma4` via Ollama) that supersedes the n-gram guess with a richer continuation when it arrives.
+2. **Smart** — a debounced async call to a local model that supersedes the n-gram guess with a richer continuation when it arrives.

 Everything runs locally.
-No prose leaves your machine.

 ## Usage